ZijieJin/scFusion/README.md

 Example:

-If there are 300 sequencing data files (501_1.fastq, 501_2.fastq, 502_1.fastq, 502_2.fastq, ..., 800_1.fastq, 800_2.fastq) in the testdata/, and you want to save the results at testout/, and the STAR reference folder is hg19StarIndex/, and 200 cores are available, please run:
+If 300 pairs of files (501_1.fastq, 501_2.fastq, 502_1.fastq, 502_2.fastq, ..., 800_1.fastq, 800_2.fastq) in the testdata/, and you want to save the results at testout/, and the STAR reference folder is hg19StarIndex/, and 200 cores are available, please run:

 `python software/scFusion.py -f testdata/ -o testout/ -b 501 -e 800 -s hg19StarIndex/ -t 200`